Southern Football Netball League: History

 In April 1997, the Southern Football Show began on Optus Vision's Localvision channel, covering the weekly news of the league.
 It moved to Channel 31 Melbourne the following year.
 This program soon became known as the Southern Footy Show.
 It later expanded its scope to become the Local Footy Show, covering many Melbourne leagues until 2011.

 In the new millennium, the league grew slightly with the addition of the Southern Dragons in 2009, Endeavour Hills in 2011 and Hallam in 2012.
 The Dragons returned to the VAFA after the 2012 season, but the revival of Carrum Patterson Lakes FC in 2013 after almost 20 years in recess kept the league at 31 clubs.

 The 2014 SFL third division seniors grand final was called off after a brawl broke out between players and supporters.
 The game in which Mount Waverley was taking on Carrum Patterson Lakes.
 A police spokeswoman said supporters started heckling one of the teams as it left the ground at half-time.
 A fight broke out and one person was treated in hospital.
 The game was called off when one of the teams refused to return to the field."

 On 11 April 2015, acknowledging the netball part of the competition, the SFL changed its name to the Southern Football Netball League (SFNL).
 The 2015 season was also a time when the Southern Dragons went into recess.

 In 2016 Port Melbourne Colts transferred in from Western Region Football League, and Lyndhurst FC fielded a senior side for the first time.

 2017 saw the introduction of women's football.

 The inclusion of 3 new clubs - Hampton Park, Frankston Dolphins and Cerberus - enabled the league to have 4 men's divisions for 2018.

-In 2022 Cranbourne and Doveton Park joined the league from the Outer East Football Netball League.
+In 2022 Cranbourne and Doveton joined the league from the Outer East Football Netball League.

 Narre Warren and Berwick Springs entered the SFNL from the Outer East Football Netball League in 2025, while Clyde fielded an Open Grade side for the first time.